 Of course, more user engagement ultimately results in more closings.

 3. Apps improve brand loyalty and recognition.

 Several years ago, Adobe reviewed data from over 600 brands and published their findings on mobile apps and their correlation to loyalty.

 The quick summary is that apps are used more frequently and for longer periods of time than mobile websites, and the study concluded that "building a mobile app is a worthy investment as users of mobile apps are more loyal to the brand versus those who just visit the website from their mobile device."

 Couple Adobe's research with the "effective frequency" concept, which tells us consumers need to see a brand approximately 20 times before they feel loyal to it, and the increased visibility and usage of mobile apps suggests apps are a fast-track to securing new business (without having to do a thing!).

 In the case of the REW IDX App, the app is branded with your logo and colors, meaning your branding will be solidified with your user every time they load up your app.

-4. Major Portals like Zillow and Redfin Already Have Apps
+4. Portals like Zillow and Redfin already have apps.